-For your convenience, my most common client questions are answered right here.
+For your convenience, some common questions are answered right here.

 Not finding what you want?
 Email or call using my Contact Info page.